MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/xrd.md

 ##### Instrument startup: - \<h5>

-* Press power button
+* Press the power button
-* One of the six loading ports must be empty when the machine is booted on.
+* __One of the six loading ports must be empty when the machine is booted on__
-* Turn the key to turn on generator
+* Turn the key to turn on the generator

 <a name="operation"></a>

 ##### Operation:

-* Select measurement program
+* Select a measurement program
-* Make sure sample is level with the
+* Make sure your sample is level with the edge of the sample holder
-* Name sample
+* Name your sample
-* Press add to queue
+* Press "add to queue"
 * Put the length of use, date, and user’s name in log book
 * Copy results in the data management tab
 * Log onto desktop and open the shortcut folder